mylubnan/devops-2022/README.md

 **4. Demo Apache Airflow**
 Run it step by step
-* To start web service of Apache Airflow 'airflow webserver -p 8080'
+* To start web service of Apache Airflow `airflow webserver -p 8080`
-* Also run 'airflow scheduler' for monitoring and managing Then you will see theses running
+* Also run `airflow scheduler` for monitoring and managing Then you will see theses running
 <p float="left">
  <img src="Images/20.png" alt="image" width="100%"/>